JulietteMaes01/University-Projects/README.md

 * **Accuracy**: Achieved 100% accuracy with a low test loss of 0.0018.
 * **Output**: Model successfully reproduced exact input values, confirming its learning and generalization capabilities.

 ### Second Assignment - Convolutional Autoencoders
 **Objective**:
 Build an Autoencoder (AE) using deep learning techniques to work with the CIFAR-10 dataset.
 The tasks involved reconstructing input images and performing colorization.

 **Description**:
 The network takes images as input, generates a representation in latent space, and attempts to reconstruct the original image as precisely as possible.
 This process helps in understanding the encoding and decoding capabilities of autoencoders.

 #### Result summary
-We trained the some of the models with different values for stride (1 and 2).
+We trained some of the models with different values for stride (1 and 2).
 Our hypothesis was that using stride 2, the model will miss features from the images, leading to poor results in learning.
-This expectations were confirmed, and the difference between loss values is almost 10x (of course in favor of training with stride=1).
+This expectation was confirmed, and the difference between loss values is almost 10x (of course in favor of training with stride=1).

- Example:
+* Example:
- Stride=1, Test loss = 0.0054
+  * Stride=1, Test loss = 0.0054
- Stride=2, Test loss = 0.0445
+  * Stride=2, Test loss = 0.0445

 ## Computer Vision